digitranslab/fwego/docs/patterns/forms.md

 ## Nesting

-In some case, you might want to have a dynamic child form, like what we do in Baserow when creating a new field in a table.
+In some case, you might want to have a dynamic child form, like what we do in Fwego when creating a new field in a table.
 Here we load a child form depending on the field type that has been chosen in the dropdown (`modules/database/components/field/FieldForm.vue`).